-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH EXACTLY.
-PHYSICIANS should state ent of OCCUPATION is very important.
-1. PLACE OF DEATH Registered No.Ward.
-(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign hirth?
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
+PLACE OF DEA Redistration District No. Primary Registration District No. Redistered No. ud be stated BXACTLY.
+PHYSICIANS si Exact statement of OCCUPATION is very ......Ward. \\\\\St., (a) Residence-(If nonresident give city or town and State) Length of residence in city or town where death occurred 10 How lond in U.S., if of foreign hirth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
-COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 5a.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE If LESS than 1 Моктия DAYS 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or perticular kind of work (b) General nature of industry.
-(SECONDARY) business, or establishment in which employed (or employer).(duration) yrs. tnos. (c) Name of employer 18.
+SEX SINGLE MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) Divorcen furite the word) HEREBY CERTIFY, That I atlend IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
+DATE OF BIRTH/MONTH, DAY AND YEAR) 7.
+AGE YEARS MONTHS DAYS If LESS than 1 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ......
+CONTRIBUTORY..... (b) General nature of industry.
+(SECONDARY) business, or establishment in which employed (or employer)..... ......(dwstion)......yrs....... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) ..
-L. (STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OR FOWN (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the DISEASE CAUSING DEATH, or in deaths from VIOLENT CAUSES, state 13.
-BIRTHPLACE OF MOTHER (CIT MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DID AN EPERATION PRECEDE BEATHY.....
+DATE OF.....
+10. -NAME OF FATHER WAS THERE AN AUTOPSYT.....
+11. BIRTHPLACE OF FATHER (CITY OF WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER \State the Dispass Causing Death, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CIT (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. INFORMANT ...
-19. PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 1920 20.
-UNDERTAKER ADDRESS REGISTRAR
+14. CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) REGISTRAR